When you get McDonalds Monopoly pieces with your food, the first thing you should check is whether they’re rare or common.

 McDonalds Monopoly Rare Pieces FAQs

-In McDonalds Monopoly, there are only four Mayfair pieces.
+In McDonalds Monopoly 2022, there are only five Mayfair pieces.
 There are millions of Park Lane pieces though.
 If you get a Mayfair then hang on to it as it will be quite easy to find a Park Lane and claim the £100K prize.

 Mayfair is the rarest of all of the McDonalds Monopoly pieces.
-There are only four Mayfair pieces out of approximately 200 million that are printed each year.
-So your chance of getting Mayfair is roughly 1 in 50 million.
+There are only five Mayfair pieces out of approximately 200 million that are printed each year.
+So your chance of getting Mayfair in 2022 is roughly 1 in 40 million.

 Park Lane is one of the most common McDonalds Monopoly stickers and on it’s own it’s worthless.
-However, should you be lucky enough to find one of the four Mayfair stickers that are printed, you can put it with Park Lane to claim a £100,000 prize.
+However, should you be lucky enough to find one of the five Mayfair stickers, you can put it with Park Lane to claim a £100,000 prize.